limyifan1/cf-courtney-telegram-bot/README.md

 https://github.com/nikhiljohn10/telegram-bot-worker which is licensed with MIT.
 My modifications are licensed under the Apache license.

+The first bot configuration is fully featured, and responds to all received messages with llama2 if a command isn't found.

 [![Deploy to Cloudflare Workers](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/codebam/cf-workers-telegram-bot)

 To use the deploy button: